-Valve disease is caused by a heart valve that does not work properly.
+Valve disease is caused by a heart valve that does not work the way it should.
 A test called an echocardiogram can show how serious the problem is and if it is getting worse.
 But if your valve disease is mild, and it is not causing any symptoms, you probably don’t need to have the test every year.

 Echocardiograms show pictures of the heart valves.

-The heart has four valves.
-Each time your heart beats, they open and close.
-This keeps blood flowing through the chambers of your heart and to your body.
-If a valve does not work properly, blood can back up in one of the chambers.
-This puts stress on the heart and makes it harder for the heart to pump blood.
+The heart has four chambers and four valves.
+Each time your heart beats, the valves open and close.
+This keeps blood flowing through the chambers and to your body.
+If a valve does not work well, blood can back up in a chamber.
+This makes the heart work harder to pump blood.

-Valve disease is usually first found if your doctor hears a noise called a heart murmur during a routine exam.
-If you have a heart murmur, your doctor may order an echocardiogram.
+Valve disease is usually found during a regular medical exam.
+When your doctor listens to your heart, he or she may hear a noise called a murmur.
+Valve disease is one cause of heart murmurs.
+If you have a heart murmur, your doctor may recommend that you have an echocardiogram.
 This will depend on the sounds the doctor hears.

 Mild valve disease usually doesn’t cause problems.

-Moderate or severe valve disease can lead to heart failure, stroke, blood clots, and other complications if left untreated.
-Mild valve disease, however, is not likely to cause complications.
-Often, it does not get worse, and if it does, this happens very slowly.
+If it is not treated, moderate or severe valve disease can lead to heart failure, stroke, blood clots, and other complications.
+Mild valve disease is not likely to cause complications.
+Often it does not get worse.
+If it does worsen, this happens very slowly.

-If you don’t have symptoms and your doctor doesn’t hear anything unusual, most likely your valve disease is mild and not getting worse.
-Having an echocardiogram every year will not show anything new.
+If you don’t have symptoms and your doctor doesn’t hear anything unusual, your valve disease is probably mild and not getting worse.
+Having a yearly echocardiogram will not show anything new.

 An echocardiogram could lead to other tests.

 A standard echocardiogram is painless, safe, and does not expose you to radiation.
-But if the test doesn’t show enough images of your heart, your doctor might order an additional procedure, called a transesophageal echocardiogram (TEE).
-During a TEE, a flexible tube is guided down your throat and into your esophagus.
+If the test doesn’t show enough images of your heart, though, your doctor might order another procedure, called a transesophageal echocardiogram (TEE).
+During a TEE, a flexible tube is guided down your throat and into your esophagus (the “pipe” that runs from your throat to your stomach).
 It takes pictures of your heart from inside your esophagus.

-Your throat may be sore for a few hours afterward, and in rare cases the tube can cause injury to the throat.
-You could also have a bad reaction to the medicine you are given to help you relax.
+Your throat may be sore for a few hours afterward.
+In rare cases the tube can cause injury to the throat.
+You could also have a bad reaction to the medicine given to help you relax.
 This can include nausea and trouble breathing.
 You also have to fast before that test, and you may need someone to drive you home.
 Why risk having the second test when you don’t even need the first one?

 An echocardiogram can cost you a lot.

-A standard echocardiogram can cost $1,000 to $2,000, and a TEE can cost $2,000 or more, according to costhelper.com.
+A standard echocardiogram and TEE can each cost $2,000 or more.
 If you do not have health insurance, you may have to pay the whole cost yourself.
-And even if you have insurance, you usually have a co-pay.
+And even if you have insurance, you probably have a co-pay.
 This can be as much as half the cost of the test.